 Joseph Brubaker assists companies in taking products, services, intellectual property, and businesses globally.
 With extensive regulatory and litigation experience with governments worldwide, he helps US companies successfully expand internationally and helps foreign companies invest in the US market.

-Mr. Brubaker assists companies in taking products, services, intellectual property, and businesses globally.
-With extensive regulatory and litigation experience with governments worldwide, he helps U.S. companies successfully expand internationally and helps foreign companies invest in the U.S. market.
 Mr. Brubaker has lived in England, France, Israel, Mongolia, and Russia, and his experience includes matters relating to over 100 countries.
-He currently serves on the Board of the World Trade Center Utah, on the Utah District Export Council, on the Utah Advisory Committee for the U.S. Global Leadership Coalition, and as chair of the International Section of the Utah Bar.
+He currently serves as chair of the Utah District Export Council, on the board of the World Trade Center Utah, on the Utah Advisory Committee for the U.S. Global Leadership Coalition, and as chair of the International section of the Utah Bar.

 Honors & Awards

 Pro Bono Award: Assisted in constitutional reform in the Arab Republic of Egypt and the Federal Democratic Republic of Nepal, focusing on equal protection, freedom of expression, separation of powers, and the political question doctrine (2010)

 Willem C. Vis International Arbitration Moot, Vienna, Austria: First Place for Claimant's Memorandum, Honorable Mention for Respondent’s Memorandum, Oral Team Semi-Finalist (2006)